jessej3000/cats/README.md

 # Linting - uses eslint
 1. yarn lint   # This will show you any linting errors for typescript if any
 2. yarn lint-fix # Will automatically fix all fixable linting problems

+# Hosting
+1. A simple hosting is setup on firebase